 - Excess flood: Up to $5 million coverage for buildings and contents combined.
 This enhancement is available for structures that do not exceed $15 million in replacement costs.

 Many insurance companies operate from centralized locations, with no field agents.
-UPC continues to provide a traditional insurance company structure, with agents in each state it services.
-UPC makes claims filing easy, allowing you to submit a claim by calling your agent, contacting the national claims center or filing online at the UPC website.
+UPC serves its customers through its network of local independent agents through 12 states.
+UPC makes claims filing easy, allowing you to submit a claim by calling your agent, contacting its national claims center or filing online via the UPC website.

 Additional Policies Offered by UPC

-In addition to homeowners coverage, UPC Insurance also sells:
+In addition to homeowners coverage, UPC also sells:

 - Commercial residential property insurance